sedenardi/sandersdenardi.com/src/pages/2017-05-05-twilio-conference-system/index.md

   - javascript
   - nodejs
 ---
 Twilio's documentation is very useful in showing some of the possible applications of their telephony system.
-For example, <a href="https://www.twilio.com/docs/guides/how-to-create-conference-calls-in-node-js" target="_blank">they have a guide</a> that walks you through the steps involved in setting up a conference call:
+For example, [they have a guide](https://www.twilio.com/docs/guides/how-to-create-conference-calls-in-node-js) that walks you through the steps involved in setting up a conference call:

 - Buying and configuring a phone number
 - Setting up a basic Node.js web application to handle incoming calls